 That being said, what exactly is happening at the curbside on campuses?
 As mentioned above, there is a lot going on.
 Road closures for events are frequent, with regular streets often being limited for pedestrian space, and high traffic due to being in dense areas.
 A wide range of users also appear at the curbside: students are less likely to own cars, resulting in more pickups and drop offs, micromobility use, as well as food deliveries for late night studying.
 Tourists and guests are also frequently visiting for open houses, presentations, and conferences, and there can be many unique vehicles for events, field trips, or accessibility purposes.
 Subsequently, CurbIQ can help manage these various use cases and users in a few ways:

-- As campuses are relatively small and compact, curbside data collection can be quick and thorough to rapidly digitize inventory
+- As campuses are relatively small and compact, curbside data collection can be quick and thorough to rapidly digitize the curb inventory

 - A public facing map via Curb Viewer is a perfect way to communicate parking and mobility options to newcomers on campus